-TRIUM's curriculum includes 10 residential weeks, divided into six 1.5- or 2-week intensive modules, conducted over a 17-month period.
+TRIUM's curriculum includes 10 residential weeks, divided into six on-site modules at multiple global locations over an 18 month period.
 Modules are hosted at NYU Stern, LSE, and HEC Paris, as well as at two additional international locales chosen annually for their relevance to current business issues.